renuo/applications-setup-guide/ruby_on_rails/rspec.md

 # Setup RSpec

-RSpec is a *de-facto* standard and is used in all our projects.
-We love rspec and we strongly suggest you to use it as well.
+Even though Rails uses Minitest per default, RSpec is the *de-facto* standard at Renuo.
+We love RSpec and we strongly suggest to use it.
-Even if is not mandatory, we believe you should discuss with your team the decision of not using it.

 Add the following gems to your Gemfile: